iccaving/icccsite/README.md

 If you want to link to images outside of the photoarchive then put an exclamation mark after the first curly brace:

     {!"Caption Goes Here Or Not" left}("www.external.com/image.jpg")

+###Cave pages

+The cave pages currently have 1 tag you can use:

+    {{ map }}

+If you have specified the location metadata then this will insert a Google Maps embed centered on the cave.

 ##Finishing
 Save your .md file.
 Track the file in git: